-A little ephemeral, ethereal and almost supernatural in sound, but at its base quite Gothic Metal in style.
-And I just love it.
-At this point in time, the style is still very instrumental and their symphonic/bombastic way of doing music only emerged much later.
+A little ephemeral, ethereal, and almost supernatural in sound, but at its base quite Gothic Metal in style.
+At this point in time, Within Temptation‘s style is still very instrumental.
+And their symphonic and lightly bombastic way of making music only emerged much later.
 Just look at Hydra and its trappings.

-And it is still with their original setting including Martijn Westerholt at the keyboards, who – at a later stage – defected (or ‘was defected’ – not sure which one is true) the band for ‘health reasons’ and founded Delain with great success.
-And it shows, the keyboard performance is just outstanding, not what we know about in later years.
+And Enter still sports their original setting with Martijn Westerholt at the keyboards.
+Westerholt – at a later stage – defected (or ‘was defected’ – not sure which one is true) the band for ‘health reasons’ and founded Delain with great success.
+And it shows, the keyboard performance is just outstanding.
+Not that much that we had to suffer through in later years.

-The death grunts are – as usual with Within Temptation – not very good and they abandoned them in later productions, much to their credit.
+Enter‘s growls are – as usual with Within Temptation – not very good.
+Yet, they abandoned them in later productions, much to their credit.
 However, on this album this kind of works.
 Not in a Death Metal sense, but in a – what was it called? – Beauty and the Beast context.
-A little bit like Shrek and the Princess – only at that time no-one even dreamt of Shrek yet.
+A little bit like Shrek and the Princess.
+Only, at that time no one even heard of Shrek yet.

-Enter plays the Shrek theme very well.
-I like Sharon’s contribution, but it is still a bit search and destroy at this time.
+Enter plays the Shrek theme very well, though.
+I like Den Adel‘s contribution, but it is still a bit search and destroy at this time.
 Things became much more mature in later productions, starting with their follow-on album Mother Earth.
-The dreamy Pearls of Light follows straight on the heels of Enter.
-One of my favourites, no doubt about it.
-This theme is followed through to the end, culminating with Candles, which is just amazing to say the least.
+The dreamy Pearls of Light follows straight on the heels of Enter, the title song.
+One of my favorites, no doubt about it.
+This theme is followed through to the end, culminating with Candles, which is just amazing, to say the least.

-All-in-all, Enter is a great debut album.
-Who would have thought that they take off with such a strong set of tracks.
-The record gorges with stellar guitar work, great song-writing.
+In the end, Enter is a great debut album.
+Who would have thought that they take off with such a strong set of tracks?
+The record gorges with stellar guitar work and great songwriting.
 And – last, but not least – a superb contribution from Sharon den Adel.
 And this even if Within Temptation exploited the tree-hugger kind of theme a trifle too much.
 A tendency we saw further enhanced in the follow-up record Mother Earth.

 But, you know, whatever.
-This is still good Work!
+The crew here loved the record!
 I can still listen to this record endlessly, but I need to be in the mood for it.